bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 - **Day 1:** Comfort zone all day every day
 - **Day 30:** Project managers, business analysis, QA, stakeholders, psh..
 I can handle these people all day.
 Come at me bruh!
 - **Day 180:** I am surrounded by intellectually simulating, amazing developers, I love this job!
-- **Day 270:** Discovery of codeschool.com, re-discovery of the awesomeness that is Ruby on Rails
+- **Day 270:** Discovery of codeschool.com, re-discovery of the awesomeness that is Ruby on Rails.

 ### 2013 Me: